-I know it’s too late now, but the first warning signal is that there is NO such thing as the perfect guy!
+The first warning sign is that there is NO such thing as the perfect guy!
 If your boyfriend seems perfect, then there’s something wrong.
 He’s hiding something.
 Before you jump into a common-law marriage, engagement, or wedding make sure you’ve spent at least a year with your boyfriend.
-Don’t be fooled by how perfect and right for you he seems!
+Don’t be fooled by how perfect and right for you he seems.
+And, believe him when he says he can’t change, because he’s telling you the truth.

 When He Says He’ll Change – But Never Does